chaos-mesh/website/docs/create-chaos-mesh-workflow.md

 Currently, two context variables are provided in `expression`:

 - `exitCode` means the exit code for a customized task.
-- `stdout` indicates the standard output for a custom task.
+- `stdout` indicates the standard output for a customized task.

 > More context variables will be added in later releases.